What diversity means to me: Kathrin Hamilton

 My teenage years were spent living in Paris and Vienna, before returning to Scotland for university.
 I had no intention of settling here in the long term, but life has a funny way of changing your plans.

-What progress do you think the firm has made in regards to diversity and inclusion?
+What progress do you think the firm has made regarding diversity and inclusion?

 The fact that we are having this conversation shows that Baillie Gifford has made significant progress.
 When I joined the firm in 2002, there were relatively few role models for women.
 Now, there are more females to look up to across the business.

 There is also acceptance that fostering diversity and inclusion is something we need to be conscious of, rather than hoping it will take care of itself.
-This has resulted in us partnering with a number of external agencies, including Stonewall and the British Disability Forum, whose support will prove valuable.
+This has resulted in us partnering with several external agencies, including Stonewall and the British Disability Forum, whose support will prove valuable.

 How do you create an inclusive environment in your team?